z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/access_db/topics/pgbouncer.md

     SHUTDOWN;
     ```

     When the new process detects that the old process is gone, it resumes the work with the old connections.
 This is possible because the `SHOW FDS` command sends actual file descriptors to the new process.
-If the transition fails for any reason, kill the new process and the old process will resume.
+If the transition fails for any reason, terminate the new process and the old process will resume.

 -   **If you are migrating to a Greenplum Database version 5.9.0 or later**, you must shut down the PgBouncer instance in your old installation and reconfigure and restart PgBouncer in your new installation.
 -   If you used stunnel to secure PgBouncer connections in your old installation, you must configure SSL/TLS in your new installation using the built-in TLS capabilities of PgBouncer 1.8.1 and later.